NoxPointe/MSC-513-Change-Management/Macro Perspectives of Change (10-2-2013).md

 # Life cycle perspectives

+Organizations go through stages of life.

 ## Downs

 1. Growth accelerator effect.
 	- Stimulus event
 	- Infusion of capital
 	- Expanding tasks
+    - Creates an age lump: a time where you hire a bunch of people who are all similar
 2. Decelerator effect.
 	- Internal competition for resources
 	- Decrease in talent